See also

 10 Clarene Street

-Industry or Service with which worker was connected: Royal Navy
+Industry or Service with which worker is connected: Royal Navy

 Wife: Edith Jane HANNAFORD